CSUF-CPSC223P-NILAYJAIN12/Lab-11/README.md

 1. Run the unit testing command on your terminal to ensure that your program runs as expected.

     ```
-    python3 -m unittest -v test
+    python3 -m unittest -v test_
     ```

     The unit testing will output the results of a series of tests using specific input and expected output.
 Any error will provide information on where the expected output is different from the actual output.
-You will need to edit your source code to fix the error and run `./test.sh` repeatedly until it passes all the test.
+You will need to edit your source code to fix the error and run `python3 -m unittest -v test_` repeatedly until it passes all the test.

 ## Submission
 Periodically throughout the exercise, and when you have completed the exercise, **submit the complete repository to Github**.